Medical Compass

 In another study of 769 participants, ages 50-80, researchers found that low vitamin D levels – below 25 nmol/l led to increased OA knee pain over the five-year study period and hip pain over 2.4 years (3).
 The researchers postulate that supplementing vitamin D might reduce pain in those who are deficient, but that it will likely have no effect on others.

 With dairy, specifically milk, there is conflicting information.
-Some studies show benefits, while others show that it may contribute to the inflammation that makes osteoarthritis pain feel worse.
+Some studies show benefits, while others show that it might actually contribute to the inflammation that makes osteoarthritis pain feel worse.

 In the Osteoarthritis Initiative study, researchers looked specifically at joint space narrowing that occurs in those with affected knee joints (4).
 Results showed that low-fat (1 percent) and nonfat milk may slow the progression of osteoarthritis in women.
 Compared to those who did not drink milk, patients who did saw significantly less narrowing of knee joint space over a 48-month period.

 The result curve was interesting, however.
-For those who drank from fewer than three glasses a week up to 10 glasses a week, the progression of joint space narrowing was slowed.
-However, for those who drank more than 10 glasses per week, there was less beneficial effect.
+For those who drank fewer than three glasses a week up to 10 glasses a week, the progression of joint space narrowing was slowed.
+However, for those who drank more than 10 glasses per week, there was less benefit.
 There was no benefit seen in men or with the consumption of higher fat products, such as cheese or yogurt.

 However, the study was observational and had significant flaws.
 First, the 2100 patients were only asked about their milk intake at the study’s start.
 Second, patients were asked to recall their weekly milk consumption for the previous 12 months before the study began – a challenging task.